 Recommended: What Defines the Four Working Generations of Today?

-Each of these generations has somewhat of a different approach in the workplace, meaning that feedback and learning may not be as straightforward or as uniform.
+Each of these generations has somewhat of a different approach in the workplace, meaning that feedback and learning may not be as straightforward or uniform.
 However, it shouldn’t discourage those in leadership positions from implementing them since the benefits will be well worth the effort.
-Having a diverse workforce of different ages and mentalities will better resemble customer base.
+A diverse workforce of different ages and mentalities will better resemble the customer base.
 And with the right mindset and attitude, performance will not be far behind.

 Feedback Done Right

-For feedback to be useful in this day and age, it needs to be an honest, two-way conversation.
-It is particularly true in a diverse workplace with different mentalities.
+For feedback to be useful today, it needs to be an honest, two-way conversation.
+This is particularly true in a diverse workplace with different mentalities.

-Coaching them to better themselves is a great exercise that was shown to work wonders in this regard.
-And even though its millennials and Gen Zers that crave the most coaching, you should give it to all of your employees, regardless of age.
+Coaching them to better themselves is a great exercise that works wonders.
+And even though it is millennials and Gen Zers crave the most coaching, you should give it to all your employees, regardless of age.

 This coaching shouldn’t be about specific areas of improvement but rather to aid employees with self-reflection.
 It should help them better understand their abilities and what areas need improvement.